MrMatras/Telegram_Gifts_Notify_Bot/README.md

 TG Gifts Notifier is a tool designed to notify users about new gifts available on the Telegram platform.
 It helps users stay updated and never miss out on any gifts.

-My game's Telegram channel — [Forgotten Memories](https://t.me/forgottenmemoriesgame) Thanks for Subscribe!
+My game's Telegram channel — [Forgotten Memories](https://t.me/forgottenmemoriesgame) (This game is my personal project, so I am advertising it.)
+Thanks for Subscribe!

 ## Features